 - last for no more than three years;

 - impose a penalty for giving notice before the end of the contract;

 - have a three-month notice period.

-The nine-year contract is standard, and a short-term contract will be converted into a nine-year contract if it is renewed for a second time or the tenancy continues after three years.
+The nine-year contract is standard.
+A short-term contract converts into a nine-year contract if it renews for a second time or the tenancy continues after three years.
 A nine-year contract will typically:

 - Allow the tenant to give notice at any time;